luisberga/mtg-reports/README.md

 ### Bulk insert Cards

-The `insert-cards` endpoint expects a POST request with a file attached.
+The `POST /cards` endpoint expects a POST request with a file attached.
 The file must be named cards.txt and should contain multiple entries, each in the following format:

-`name: card name, set_name: set name, collector_id: collector number, foil: boolean`
+`name: card name, set_name: set name, collector_number: collector number, foil: boolean`

 Example:

-`name: Samwise the Stouthearted, set_name: ltr, collector_id: 449, foil: true`
+`name: Samwise the Stouthearted, set_name: ltr, collector_number: 449, foil: true`

 The response includes the count of processed and unprocessed entries: